 The IDSC Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
 At login, module commands set up a basic environment for the default compilers, tools, and libraries such as the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.

 Users are free to install software in their home directories.
 Requests for new software are reviewed quarterly.
 Global software packages are considered when a minimum of 20 users require them.

-The AI + ML research group provides expertise and capabilities to further explore high-dimensional data.
-The following are examples of the expertise areas covered by our team:
+The AI + ML program provides expertise and capabilities to further explore high-dimensional data.
+Examples of the expertise areas covered include:

 - Classification appears essentially in every subject area that involves the collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
 Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees, and others.

 - Clustering is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
 Methods include KMeans, hierarchical clustering, and self-organizing map (SOM), and are often accompanied by space decomposition methods to offer low dimensional representations of high dimensional data space.
 Methods of space decomposition include principal component analysis (PCA), independent component analysis (IDA), multidimensional scaling (MDA), Isomap, and manifold learning.
 Advanced topics in clustering include multifold clustering, graphical models, and semi-supervised clustering.

 - Association data mining finds frequent combinations of attributes in databases of categorical attributes.
 The frequent combinations can be then used to develop the prediction of categorical values.